 Everyone shares in the fun and sailing on all our Colgate Sailing Adventures.
 In the evenings, stories and laughter abound as you relax under a canopy of stars while dining al fresco in the cockpit.
 Each morning your Cruise Leaders make the rounds to discuss the itinerary and navigation on each boat.
 In an Offshore Sailing Adventure flotilla, all the boats follow the same route and rendezvous in an anchorage or harbor designated by the Cruise Leader that day.

 “The trip was fantastic.
 Whoever does the arranging of people did a great job, we had a great time on our boat.”

 Terry and Michele Brown – Salt Lake City, UT

-Colgate Offshore Sailing Club cruising adventures and sailing vacations are for sailors who enjoy the company of other sailors.
+Colgate Offshore Sailing Club cruising adventures and sailboat vacations are for sailors who enjoy the company of other sailors.
 All participants should have minimum certification at the Learn to Sail level (or equivalent experience) and experience on boats of at least 26’ in length.
 You also must be in good health with strength and ability to move about a cruising boat easily underway; able to get into a dinghy from the cruising boat and back onto it without assistance.
-As part of the group, you must be willing to participate with others aboard – trimming sails, steering, helping with anchoring, docking, picking up moorings, and sharing cooking and cleaning up.
+As part of the flotilla sailing holiday, you must be willing to participate with others aboard – trimming sails, steering, helping with anchoring, docking, picking up moorings, and sharing cooking and cleaning up.
 Minimum age for participation is 18.